octaviotron/zimbra/README.md

-# Zimbra Community Suite Cluster with Fencing in Proxmox KVM hosts
+# Zimbra Community Suite Cluster in Proxmox KVM hosts

-This documentation is intended to have a full guide of how to install Zimbra (8.8.15 LTS) in a corosync/pacemaker Proxmox KVM cluster with Stonith and Fencing.
+This documentation is intended to have a full guide of how to install Zimbra (8.8.15 LTS) in a corosync/pacemaker Proxmox KVM cluster.
+It includes Stonith and Fencing configuration, as well as account Auto-Provision from external LDAP.

 The entire schema is as following image: